SIMPSON DESERT QLD | 5-7 JULY 2022

 Of course it will take some time to get everybody in and out safely, but with a little patience and by following some handy hints, we’ll make your roll in and out experience run as smoothly as possible.

-Your Guide to Roll in and Roll Out is an invaluable read to ensure you are prepared and can help us ensure that you get in and out as quickly and safely as possible.
+Your Bash A-Z Guide is an invaluable read to ensure you are prepared and can help us ensure that you get in and out as quickly and safely as possible.

 Medical services in Birdsville are limited, so make sure any medical conditions are under control before you leave.
 There are no pharmacies in Birdsville, so you need to bring all your medications with you.